YaLTeR/niri/README.md

 > [!TIP]
 > For Fedora users, there's a COPR with built and packaged niri: https://copr.fedorainfracloud.org/coprs/yalter/niri/
 >
-> NixOS users, check out https://github.com/sodiboo/niri-flake
+> For NixOS users, check out https://github.com/sodiboo/niri-flake

 First, install the dependencies for your distribution.